balena-io-examples/google-iot/README.md

 ## Viewing published messages

-Once the device is online, the sample app will start pushing event messages with the CPU load and memory usage for the device, which you can see in the Logs viewer for the device in the resin dashboard.
+Once the device is online, the sample app will start pushing event messages with the CPU load and memory usage for the device, which will be visible in the logs viewer in the resin dashboard.

-You can retrieve and view published messages from Pub/Sub using the gcloud cli: Go to the GCP Pub/Sub page and click on `my-device-events` topic, and click `Create Subscription` in the top toolbar, and enter `my-subscription` as the subscription name, and click Create.
+You can retrieve and view published messages from Pub/Sub using the gcloud CLI:
+1. Go to the GCP Pub/Sub page and click on `my-device-events` topic.
+2. Click `Create Subscription` in the top toolbar.
+3. Enter `my-subscription` as the subscription name.
+4. Click Create.

 You can then view the messages by running the following command in your terminal:

 ```
 # gcloud pubsub subscriptions pull --limit 100 --auto-ack projects/resinio-451e8/subscriptions/my-subscription